akka/akka/akka-docs/src/main/paradox/stream/stream-io.md

 :   @@snip [StreamTcpDocTest.java]($code$/java/jdocs/stream/io/StreamTcpDocTest.java) { #repl-client }

-The `repl` flow we use to handle the server interaction first prints the servers response, then awaits on input from the command line (this blocking call is used here just for the sake of simplicity) and converts it to a `ByteString` which is then sent over the wire to the server.
-Then we simply connect the TCP pipeline to this processing stage–at this point it will be materialized and start processing data once the server responds with an *initial message*.
+The `repl` flow we use to handle the server interaction first prints the servers response, then awaits on input from the command line (this blocking call is used here for the sake of simplicity) and converts it to a `ByteString` which is then sent over the wire to the server.
+Then we connect the TCP pipeline to this processing stage–at this point it will be materialized and start processing data once the server responds with an *initial message*.